 #20 Revising Sentences Edit Sheet

 Give students five strategies with examples for revising their wordy sentences.
 This 5 Tips for Revising Sentences Tip Sheet is a convenient resource to add to students' writing journals or folders.

-Give your students pronoun practice with this free download, Pronouns Grammar Activity.
+Give students pronoun practice with this free worksheet, Pronouns Grammar Activity.
 Whether for guided instruction or independent practice, your students will get the reinforcement they need for using subject and object pronouns.

 #22 Crafting Clever Sentences